J-hta-n/Atari/README.md

 # Atari
 Simple starter project using Python turtle module to create the Atari breakout game.
 Can be run using Pycharm IDE with Python 3.11 intepreter.
-Feel free to extend from this template, and hope you have a little bit of fun!